mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 ## We all agree: a good name is always the most important thing.
 Let’s find them.

-_We all use names for programming, it doesn’t matter if the language is high or low level, whether it is Imperative, Functional or Object Oriented.
+_We all use names for programming, it doesn’t matter if the language is high or low level, whether it is Imperative, Functional or [Object-Oriented](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Explain%20in%205%20Levels//Explain%20in%205%20Levels%20of%20Difficulty%20Object-Oriented%20Programming/readme.md).
 Names are everywhere.
 But we continue to misuse them.
 In this first part we will see how to find them._

 > _There are only two hard things in Computer Science: cache invalidation and naming things._
 >